MehranDHN/IIIFCollection/README.md

 }
 ```
 ####  Query 6: Accessing the resources that somehow related to specified geo spatial TGN location
 This query finds all resources that related to specified TGN location based on  `mdhn:hasTGNPlace` predicate.
-We also `mdhn:ofType` predicate as another dimension to find the resource types.
+We also `mdhn:classifiedAs` predicate as another dimension to find the resource types.
 This query can be easily extended to group the results by resource types to count the resources associated to each type.
 The `mdhn:tgn1001228` is the part of the Isfahan URI which we reconciliate with the Getty's TGN .
 See [TGN](http://vocab.getty.edu/tgn/1001228)